yojoots/libbitcoin-system-wiki/State-Banking-Principle.md

 >
 >The revenue sent to the Treasury peaked at $97.7 billion in 2015 and has been steadily falling since.
 In January, the Fed sent $80.2 billion to the Treasury.

 This "leftover Fed revenue" is that which is earned, after operating expenses, from loans of money printed by the U.S. Treasury at nominal cost, guaranteed by its [monopoly protection](https://en.wikipedia.org/wiki/Counterfeit) in doing so.
 So the net result is that the Treasury prints new money and then recaptures the money earned as interest that money printed.
+As shown above, the Treasury also borrows money at discounted rates indirectly financed by the Fed, through the issuance of Treasury securities.
 While the money is not printed and then deposited directly into the Treasury, the result is the same.

 State [monopoly money](Money-Taxonomy) is not created *ex nihilo* by fraudulent bank accounting.
 It is literally created from [old blue jeans](https://www.washingtonpost.com/news/wonk/wp/2013/12/16/how-tight-jeans-almost-ruined-americas-money) by the state.